PrathameshGandule/cryptodex/README.md

 npm link
 cryptodex
 ```
-- Now you can use it on linux based OS
+- Now you can use it on linux based OS / MacOS
 ***
 ## Commands
 - `cryptodex` - to view it's description and options